haraka/Haraka/docs/plugins/rcpt_to.qmail_deliverable.md

 * port (Default: 8998)

-## Per-domain routing
+## Per-domain Configuration

-Additionally, domains can each have their own routing instructions for connecting to qmail-deliverabled.
+Additionally, domains can each have their own configuration for connecting to qmail-deliverabled.
 The defaults are the same, so only the differences needs to be declared.
 Example:

     [example.com]
     host=192.168.0.1